Occupational Therapy (M.S.)

 2. Deceleration—Deceleration means that the student may not progress in the full-time program.

-- Students decelerate when they receive a “C” (2.0) or “NC” in core courses (Functional Anatomy, Applied Neuroanatomy, Clinical Skills A, B, & C, Evidence-Based Practice Assessment & Intervention courses (Adult, Children & Youth, and Psychosocial Interventions) or their equivalent.
-Students must repeat courses and earn a minimum “B” (3.0) or “CR” in order to proceed in the program.
+- Students decelerate when they receive a “C” (2.0) in any core course (Functional Anatomy, Applied Neuroanatomy, Assessment & Intervention courses (Adult, Children & Youth, and Psychosocial Interventions, or their equivalent).
+Students must repeat courses and earn a minimum “B” (3.0) in order to proceed in the program.
+Students who are unsuccessful with remediation activities will be dismissed.
 Students can decelerate once.

 - Since the program is a lock-step curriculum, courses that were not successfully completed cannot be repeated until the following year.
 A second deceleration results in dismissal.

 3. Dismissal—If the student is placed on probation and remains on probation at the end of the following semester, the student will be dismissed from the program.
 In addition, students whose academic records include one or any combination of the following will be dismissed from the program:

 - Cumulative grade point average below 3.0 for any two semesters